ryanegis/support-portal/docs/Installation/server-installation.md

 Once you have the prerequisites :

+1. Create a new database (e.g. "PaperTrail") within the installed database application on the host server
-1. Download and run the installer - this can be done silently using the **-q** option
+2. Download and run the installer - this can be done silently using the **-q** option
+3. You will need to provide the database name ("PaperTrail" in this example; this is case sensitive) as well as administrative credentials to the database application to complete the installation process
-2. Access the installation wizard at **http://localhost:8080**
+4. Access the installation wizard at **http://localhost:8080**
-3. When complete, conduct a [Health Check](../Reference/health)
+5. When complete, conduct a [Health Check](../Reference/health)

 See [Windows](Windows),
  [Linux](ubuntu-linux), [MacOSX](macosx)